acadTags/Awesome-medical-coding-NLP/README.md

 # Awesome-medical-coding-NLP
  Automated medical coding is an area in Clinical Natural Language Processing to assign diagnosis or procedure medical codes to free-text clinical notes.
 The domain is a sub-field of document classification and information extraction.

+ Below is a curation of papers in this field.
+Given the many new papers published, I may have lost some of them.

  Stop at any time to check this collection of papers!

 # 2021